trogdoncourses/amath-586-2021/README.md

 These are optional additional lectures going into certain topics to a deeper level.

-1. `Functions of matrices` [video](https://uw.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=c85c2f83-90a6-4220-bcbb-acf7017627cf) [notes](https://drive.google.com/file/d/1qTbgft-jEanOGP019TV96yvk9CqrDPjk/view?usp=sharing)  The expression for the matrix exponential that I gave in the special topics lecture was incorrect, I forgot the powers!
+1. `Functions of matrices` [video](https://uw.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=c85c2f83-90a6-4220-bcbb-acf7017627cf) [notes](https://drive.google.com/file/d/1qTbgft-jEanOGP019TV96yvk9CqrDPjk/view?usp=sharing)  The expression for the matrix exponential that I give in the video is incorrect, I forgot the powers!
 Please check the handwritten notes for the update.